clesleycode/intro-stats-python/stats.md

 You can see that distribution resembles a normally distributed histogram.

-### 7.3 Significance Level
+### 6.3 Significance Level

 Significance Tests allow us to see whether there is a significant relationship between variables.
 It gives us an idea of whether something is likely or unlikely to happen by chance.

-### 7.4 Steps
+### 6.4 Steps

-The initial step to hypothesis testing is to actually set up theHypothesis, both the NULL and Alternate.
+The initial step to hypothesis testing is to actually set up the Hypothesis, both the NULL and Alternate.

 Next, you set the criteria for decision.
 To set the criteria for a decision, we state the level of significance for a test.
 Based on the level of significance, we make a decision to accept the Null or Alternate hypothesis.